 A learner missing or absent from education is a potential indicator of abuse or neglect, or maybe an indicator of need for early help support.
 Staff should follow procedures for unauthorised absence and for dealing with children that go missing or are absent from education, particularly on repeat occasions.
-These should be reported to the DSL and reviewed in line with 2.3 Identifying and monitoring the needs of vulnerable learners.
+These should be reported to the DSL and reviewed in line with <a href="https://doi.org/10.1081/j.gov/2.3-1.081/j.gov/2.3-

-Curry Rivel Church of England Primary School, Little Pips Nursery & The Nest will follow the guidance detailed in Children Missing Education (2016), Working together to improve school attendance 2024 and Somerset Education Engagement Policy for Children Missing Education.
+Curry Rivel Church of England Primary School and Little Pips Nursery will follow the guidance detailed in Children Missing Education (2016), Working together to improve school attendance 2024 and Somerset Education Engagement Policy for Children Missing Education.
 We will comply with submitting attendance returns to the Local Authority within the agreed timescales.